cosmoart/Freesets/CONTRIBUTING.md

 ## Resource structure

-### In discussions
-- Name*: Name of the resource
-- Link*: Link to the resource
-- License: License of the resource if it exists..
-- LicenseLink: Link to the resource license if it exists.
-- LicenseDescription: More complete license information.
-- Tags: Tags, for example: `ia`, `react`, `library`, `tool`...

-### In json files

 - name*: Name of the resource
 - link*: Link to the resource
-- img*: Image of the resource, 1280px x 720px, webp format (you can use [squoosh](https://squoosh.app/) to convert the image to webp)
+- img*: Path to the image.
+The image must look good in the 16:9 aspect ratio and be no larger than 100KB.
+The resolution 1280px x 720px and the `.webp` format is recommended.
+You can use [squoosh](https://squoosh.app/) to optimize and convert the image to webp.
-- License: License of the resource if it exists.
+- License: License of the resource.
-- LicenseLink: Link to the resource license if it exists.
+- LicenseLink: Link to the resource license.
-- LicenseDescription: More complete license information.
+- LicenseDescription: Description and important information of the license.
-- Tags: Tags, for example: `ia`, `react`, `library`, `tool`...
+- Tags: Tags, for example: `IA`, `React`, `Library`, `Loaders`...

 ```json
 {